For this month's publication in an easy print format,

 (The photo is of the Henderson Marian Mothers Group and Mary Anne is on the far right)

 Read the Reflection

-Simply use the following questions as a guide to help your sharing.
+Simply use these questions as a starter to guide your sharing.

 For your reflection this month